Welcome to my trip report on SilkAir vs Malindo!

 I apologize for the lack of photos on this flight, for more photos please refer to this Malindo Air's trip report.

 My flight with Malindo Air was excellent once again and this time I will skip the ratings.

-In-flight service: Both sets of crew were great, but my votes goes to Malindo Air because I felt the crew were more proud of their airline than Silk Air.
-They did their jobs professional and even when they forgot about my meal.
+In-flight service: Both sets of the crew were great, but my votes go to Malindo Air because I felt the crew were more proud of their airline than Silk Air.
+They did their job's professional and even when they forgot about my meal.
 I showed them my ticket, they went quickly and came back with my meal.
-Doing this quickly with a professional manner.
+Doing this quickly in a professional manner.

-In-flight cabin: Malindo Air wins hands down (Comparing this to Silkair's both old and new cabin) The seat pitch on Malindo Air is better, leather seats works better and I felt very comfortable through out my 2 hours flights from CGK-KUL, I wouldn't have any problems flying on a longer sector.
-In addition, this airline also offers IFE with USB cable.
-Even though the airline charges for the ear plugs, but if you use your own, its free.
+In-flight cabin: Malindo Air wins hands down (Comparing this to Silkair's both old and new cabin) The seat pitch on Malindo Air is better, leather seats work better and I felt very comfortable throughout my 2 hours flights from CGK-KUL, I wouldn't have any problems flying on a longer sector.
+In addition, this airline also offers IFE with the USB cable.
+Even though the airline charges for the earplugs, but if you use your own, it is free.
 There are some decent movies and a flight map for you to watch but just 15 minutes before landing, the IFE system would be locked.
 Still, a cabin with IFE is better than one without it.
 SilkAir's only advantage is the AC adapter and Wifi (Probably have to pay to use it - if so this will kill off the advantage)

 Value of money: Malindo Air offers ridiculously low airfare similar to Air Asia and both airlines are not too happy about it.
 Not a surprise there!
 I would definitely say its definitely worth the value, a bargain if you ask me.
 As for SilkAir?
 I don't see why I should pay so much for it if I can get better deals from LCCs (Jetstar, Tiger and Air Asia) and Malindo.
 Malindo Air only charges you for your meal and seats and of course you can choose not to take up those options.